As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 While Miranda Lotto's Innocence power in D.Gray-Man allows her to turn back time (which doubles as a healing ability as she can turn back time on recent injuries,) she can't use it to bring back the dead.
 Not that the revived person would stay alive for long if she could, as everything returns to normal after she deactivates it (she can, however, keep a person alive after they suffer a fatal injury in the meantime.)

 Valkryie.
-She was actually revived by Thor, but got killed again by Loki right after her ressurection, So she got officially retgonned.
+She was actually revived by Thor, but got killed again by Loki right after her resurrection, So she got officially retgonned.

 Belgariad mentions this as a specific restriction of the Gods; they are not permitted to undo death (even though it's within their power) at the risk of setting off another universal catastrophe.
 Belgarion, however, is specifically permitted to accomplish this twice: once with a stillborn horse (who becomes important to the plot of The Malloreon), and at the very end with Durnik, fulfilling the prophecy that he would live twice.
-In both cases, he needed the assistance of the Orb of Aldur, and in the latter, the Gods as well.
+In the first case, he resurrected Horse in the place of the Gods, and in the second he needed the assistance of the Orb of Aldur and the Gods as well.
 Also in both cases, the deceased came back with special powers.

 The book Fire Sea of The Death Gate Cycle has a few.
 The Sartan have begun using necromancy to raise the dead, but the raised dead are not very smart and can do only simple tasks.
 This ritual can only be done after waiting at least three days after death, for the soul to have time to leave.
 If the ritual is performed before then, the soul is trapped and a lazar is created.
 They retain their intelligence but are trapped between life and death and must suffer endless pain and torment.
 And if those aren't enough reasons to just say no, it's discovered that whenever you bring someone back to life, someone else in the universe dies.